Diekirch - Valkenswaard 2010

 Time of arrival (y-axis) against number of registration (x-axis)

 While cycling we wondered if there would be a correlation between when people registered for the race and their finish time.
-The above graph shows that this is not really the case.
+The above graph shows that this is not the case.
 We are indicated by the orange dot.
-It is nice to see how groups of people that registered together also finished together.
+It is nice to see that groups of people that registered together also finished together.